 See 11.5 and 11.6 for some examples of zero-rated and exempt supplies of goods and services and exempt imports.

-Also see 12.4 for more information regarding the importation of goods into South Africa and the Customs guide Value-added tax Levied on the Importation of Goods into South Africa.
+For more information regarding the importation of goods into South Africa, see and the Customs guide Value-added tax Levied on the Importation of Goods into South Africa.